RoelN/FontJit/README.md

 ### 1. Set up FontJit in JavaScript

 Load FontJit, and call it.
 By default it'll automatically find all FontJit elements on the page, but you can also pass a CSS selector string, a DOM element, or a Nodelist to target specific elements.
-By default fonts will be loaded when they're _in_ the viewport on pageload, or when they _enter_ the viewport when the user scrolls.
+By default fonts will be loaded when they're _in_ the viewport on pageload, and when they _enter_ the viewport when the user scrolls.

 ```html
 <script type="module">